Other News and Events

 $6,500.
 Contact Karen Bartlett at

-The focus will be Music of Spain and Mexico, and the faculty will be Gayle and
+The focus will be announced around June of 2015, and the faculty will be Gayle and

 Phil Neuman.
 For intermediate and advanced players of recorder, viol,

 violin family instruments, and early winds.
-There are just a few spaces
+Write to

 firstname.lastname@example.org for more information.